METEO 3 Lesson 6 Images

 The image consists of four panels arranged in a 2x2 grid depicting a sequence of fluid dynamics in a clear double-chamber tank.
 Each chamber has blue liquid at different levels, separated by a vertical partition.

 In the top-left panel, labeled "1", a hand is removing a barrier between the chambers.
-The left chamber contains more blue liquid, marked with the letter "H", indicating a higher level, while the right chamber is marked with "L" for lower.
+The left chamber contains more blue liquid, marked with the letter "H", indicating a higher liquid level, while the right chamber is marked with "L" for lower.

 The bottom-left panel, labeled "3", captures the water forming a wave as it moves to the right chamber, causing the liquid to rise.